95880-A3-SP18/web-analytics-group10/README.md

 #### Who are your customers?

-Our business is mainly to serve the general public looking to a place to eat given a particular location.
-Our product is going to serve localites and tourists to determine the best place to spend their money on a meal.
+Our business is mainly to serve the general public looking for a place to eat given a particular location.
+Our product is going to serve residents and tourists to determine the best place to spend their money on a meal.

 #### What are their needs?